Contrast and Color Accessibility

 WebAIM Contrast Checker

-WebAIM offers an online contrast checker that will present the contrast difference between two colors, and will help you find a color that meets the desired level of contrast.
+WebAIM offers an online contrast checker that will present the contrast difference between two colors, and will help you identify a color that meets the desired level of contrast.
 To use our contrast checker, enter Hex color values in the and fields.
-You can also click the color box next to each field to select a color using a color picker window.
+You can also click the color box next to each field to use a color picker or to enter a different color format (like RGB).

-The tool will display the contrast ratio and show if you "Pass" or "Fail" Level AA and AAA requirements for both normal text and large text, and WCAG 2.1 Level AA non-text requirements—so there are five pass/fail possibilities.
+The tool will display the contrast ratio and state whether it passes or fails Level AA and AAA requirements for both normal text and large text, and also WCAG 2.1 Level AA non-text requirements—so there are five pass/fail possibilities.

 If there is not enough contrast, use thesliders to change the foreground and/or background colors until you reach the desired contrast ratio.